Codas/foundryvtt-performance-hacks/README.md

 Just a collection of hacks to make rendering in Foundry VTT more performant.

+## DISCLAIMER

+This should be save and has been tested to the best of my ability.
+BUT foundry might just switch around stuff in future updates that makes these hacks obsolete (which would be the best case) or just breaks the module.

+Please use this module on your own risk and if you notice visual glitches (names, ressource bars not working or other token-related stuff) please let me know and jsut disable the module.

+This module never saves anything to tokens, so a simple reload with the module disabled should in theroy fix everything :)

+## Expected performance gains

+The exact value or increase in performance is very difficult to estimate!
+All it really does is greatly reduce or even elimate the overhead each token has on the performance in a scene.
+With >20 tokens, each wich certain effect, nameplates visible etc, the improvement might very well be a doubling in framerate.
+In other very complex scenes with only 4-5 tokens and without token UI elements visible, the performance improvement might not even be noticable.

+My observation so far was: Performance improved (soometimes greatly) where needed and was good enough anyway otherwise.

 ## Settings

 This module provides some individual settings to activate certain hacks that aim to improve performance by optimizing the token drawing pipeline in Foundry.